Hallie-Johnson/theb-man/README.md

     - Hazards:
         - **Frost Fighter**: *Fires projectiles* at the player and causes damage to the THE B-WING upon collision.
     - Pickups:
-        - **Caillois Clues**: Collect a maximum of 3 in each level to upgrade the THE B-MOBILE.
+        - **B-XP**: Collect a maximum of 3 in each level to upgrade the THE B-MOBILE.
         - **Boost**: Collect boost pickups to replenish boost.
         - **Health**: Collect health pickups to replenish health.
     - Tips: